brooksc/ai-rename/README.md

 An intelligent file renaming utility that uses AI to suggest better file names based on content and optional taxonomy rules.

+## Background

+I wrote this script as I had 2100 PDF files I had collected from scanning documents, my emails, etc.  They had unhelpful filenames like SCAN09430.pdf.
+With this script, I fed it a taxonomy document which outlines how I want the files organized, it parsed the PDF file using Gemini Flash 2.0 and found an appropriate path and filename.

+At this time this script is ONLY tested with Gemini Flash 2.0 and in particular it's using the Gemini capability to parse PDFs.

+You can run this script in interactive mode, at which point it will show you each suggestion and ask you to accept or skip.
+You can view the doc, give an override to influence the path/filename recommendation or also discuss how to change the taxonomy to get the recommendation you want in the future.

+I spent time earlier using a variety of local LLMs via ollama and I could never achieve the quality of classification that I was seeking, hence the dependency on Gemini.

+The majority of this code has been written using Agentic AI development - via Cursor Composer and Windsurf Cascade.
+The main reaosn I used both is I often hit the paid quota and would alternate between the two.

 ## Installation

 Currently available via GitHub: